Major League Baseball Players Alumni Association Board:

 Fred Valentine was an outfielder in 1959 and 1963-68 primarily with the Senators.
 He was the Carolina League player of the year hitting .319.
 In 1966, he had 16 homeruns and led the Senators with 29 doubles and 140 hits.
 He was also Sports Illustrated's Player of the Week and MVP of the Senators in 1966.

-Sandy Alderson is the CEO of the San Diego Padres and was formerly the Executive Vice President of Baseball Operations for Major League Baseball.
+Sandy Alderson is the general manager of the New York Mets and was formerly the CEO of the San Diego Padres and Executive Vice President of Baseball Operations for Major League Baseball.
 He guided the Oakland Athletics to four division titles, three pennants and the 1989 World Series while he was the team's general manager.

 John Doherty was a right-handed pitcher from 1992-1996, primarily with the Detroit Tigers.
 He led the Tigers in ERA in 1992, when he posted a 7-4 record with 3 saves.
 In 1993, he led the Tigers in wins with 14.